OUETL/OVAL/README.md

 # The Oklahoma Virtual Academic Laboratory (OVAL)

-The Oklahoma Virtual Academic Laboratory (OVAL) is a prototype VR-Classroom application designed to encourage remote collaboration between acdaemics.
+The Oklahoma Virtual Academic Laboratory (OVAL) is a VR-Classroom application designed to encourage remote collaboration between acdaemics.
 Up to twenty users can inhabit the same VR space, import 3D content, and analyze 3those models with built-in tools.

 Please contact Matt Cook (mncook@ou.edu) with any questions, concerns, or recommendations.
 Enjoy OVAL!
 # OVAL-related Publications